-- The ATM screen displays automatically.
+- The beacon will flash.

 - ATM puts the expired tool in the EXP group

 - Tool groups that contain the tool appear with a red background.

 To use ATM, press [CURRENT COMMANDS], and then select ATM in the tabbed menu.
 The ATM window has two sections: Allowed Limits and Tool Data.